 * * * *

-(iii) The OBD system shall pause further incrementing of the mini-denominator on a driving cycle if a malfunction has been detected which can illuminate the MIL as described in section (d)(2.2) and the diagnostic or emission-critical powertrain control unit that tracks and reports the mini-denominator stores a pending fault code for the malfunction.
+(iii) The OBD system shall pause further incrementing of the mini-denominator on a driving cycle if a malfunction has been detected which can illuminate the MIL as described in section (d)(2.2) and the diagnostic or emission-critical electronic control unit that tracks and reports the mini-denominator stores a pending fault code for the malfunction.
 Incrementing of the mini-denominator shall resume for the next driving cycle in which no such fault code is present.

 * * * *